w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the importance of taking care of accessibility-related inquiries.
-* Acknowledging some of the strategies to prioritize issues and pursue interim repairs.
+* Knowledge of some of the strategies to prioritize issues and pursue interim repairs.

 ##### Approximate duration.